-The programme is a part time route comprises 16 modules (including Practice Education modules) which reflect an integration of the knowledge base and the sequential development of the students' skills during practice education.
+The programme is a full time route comprising 16 modules (including Practice Education modules) which reflect an integration of the knowledge base and the sequential development of the students' skills during practice education.

 One credit represents 10 student learning hours.
-Hours are allocated within University attendance days, residential and day workshops, student directed learning and practice education.
+Hours are allocated within University attendance days, student directed learning and practice education.